nuitrcs/r-online-2020/README.md

 -   YaRrr!
 The Pirate's Guide to R [Loops](https://bookdown.org/ndphillips/YaRrr/loops.html) - you may want to skip the section on loops and lists, since we didn't cover lists this week
 -   If/else: [Software Carpentry Programming in R](http://swcarpentry.github.io/r-novice-inflammation/04-cond/index.html) Making Choices

-NOTE: Download the data for the Software Carpentry lession from the [Setup Page](http://swcarpentry.github.io/r-novice-inflammation/setup.html) before starting the lesson.
+NOTE: Download the data for the Software Carpentry lesson from the [Setup Page](http://swcarpentry.github.io/r-novice-inflammation/setup.html) before starting the lesson.

 Alternative/extra material: